-So let’s just take a hot second to look each other dead in the eyes, marketer to marketer, and acknowledge that that you and your team, against staggering odds, darn near singlehandedly brought the most powerful weapon in your school’s marketing arsenal out of the design and UX dark ages!
+So let’s just take a hot second to look each other dead in the eyes, marketer to marketer, and acknowledge that you and your team, against staggering odds, darn near singlehandedly brought the most powerful weapon in your school’s marketing arsenal out of the design and UX dark ages!

 I MEAN HECK, your new homepage probably even features a HUGE artsy photograph (or maybe even some fancy drone video footage!) with some pithy and—let’s go ahead and be honest—hard-to-read-but-cool-looking white text overlaid on top of it!
 (I’ll have more to say about this later.)

 So, go ahead and give yourself a big ’ol pat on the back.
 Or, even better?
 Submit this new bad boy for some awards!
 (J/K, I guarantee that the agency that did the website for you has taken care of that already).